 Basically, if you fall, drop weight, or do something else that makes you want to disappear.
 Just laugh and carry on. unless you hurt yourself, of course.
 We all have to start somewhere and asking for assistance is your best bet.

 Unfortunately, you need to get over this if you want to make progress.
 Fitness is by no means comfortable, but it is very enjoyable once you get past the first few weeks.
 Nobody enjoys pain.
 Many people avoid exercise because they fear pain so much that they do everything in life to escape it.

 Often people think they’re going to die from over-sweating.
 This is literally or close to impossible.
 I have personally had clients apologize and feel embarrassed for sweating too much.
 Some dislike it so much that they avoid exercising because of it.

 It really doesn’t matter.
 There is no right way to sweat because everybody has different sweat glands.
 Sweating is only your body trying to cool down, nothing scary about that.
 Plus, some people sweat more than others.

 If you are worried about how you smell, do yourself a big favor and buy deodorant for the gym, wear sweatproof gym apparel and try to avoid foods with strong odors like garlic, onion, and alcohol.

 Who doesn’t fear failure?
 Nobody wants to do badly at something.
 However, when it comes to exercise there are many ways that you can experience failure.

-For some it might be not losing weight, others it’s not getting through a workout, or sticking to a workout program and even not knowing if you’re doing the right thing.
+For some it might be not losing weight, others it’s not going through a workout, or sticking to a workout program and not even knowing if you’re doing the right thing.